bwlewis/exm/README.md

 exm R
 ```

-The memory-mapped files are stored in `/tmp` by default.
-This parameter along
+The R package memory-mapped files are stored in the session R temporary
-with others can be interrogated using the Rexm package, included in
+directory by default.
+This parameter along with others can be set using the
-this project.
+package functions.

 Support
 ---